-In what follows I show that monuments had an independent effect on out-migration.
-Table 1 reports the first and second stages of the IV specification outlined in Equation 4.
-Column (1) shows that the stock of statues at the county level is positively and significantly correlated with my instrument, namely the interaction between access to MMC in 1890 and years after 1905, conditional on county and state-by-year fixed effects.
+1905, conditional on county and state-by-year fixed effects.
 An increase in access to MMC from 0 to 1 increases the number of monuments by 2.8.
 Since access to MMC ranges from 0.03 to 0.52, with a standard deviation of 0.08, a 1 standard deviation increase in access increases the average number of monuments by 0.2 units.
 Column (2) of Table 1 shows that the correlation remains positive and significant after I include my controls, namely access to Richmond in 1890 interacted with a post-1905 indicator, yearly access to New York City, lagged county population, and stock of lynchings.
 In this case, a 1 standard deviation increase in access to MMC induces a rise in the average number of statues by 0.14.
-Importantly, the instrument does not correlate with possible predictors of the underlying ideology, other than the monuments.
-In Table B4 I show that the instrument does not correlate with the stock of lynchings or the stock of Confederate dedications other than monuments (naming schools, parks, and so on after Confederate leaders), after including my set of controls.
+I include the stock of lynchings among the controls, as it could correlate both with the presence of monuments and with out-migration; however, in Table B4 I show that it does not correlate with my instrument.
+Similarly, Table B4 shows that the instrument does not correlate with the stock of Confederate dedications other than monuments (naming schools, parks, and so on after Confederate leaders), after including my set of controls.
 Since implementing the other dedications does not involve any cost nor economic constraint, they are much better proxies of underlying ideological proximity to Confederate ideals.
-This suggests that it is the cost of monuments, rather than ideology, that explains why betterconnected areas had more monuments.31 The F-stat passes Staiger and Stock's rule of thumb for weak instruments for both the regressions without and with controls, being respectively 27.7 and 12.9.
+This suggests that it is the cost of monuments, rather than ideology, that explains why better-connected areas had more monuments.26 The F-stat passes Staiger and Stock's rule of thumb for weak instruments for both the regressions without and with controls, being respectively 27.7 and 12.9.

 Columns (5) and (6) of Table 1 show the second-stage results.
 The presence of statues substantially reduces the African American share of the population conditional on county and state-by-year fixed characteristics.
 The result is virtually unaffected by including the set of controls described in the previous paragraph.
 Both specifications show that the presence of a Confederate statue reduces the African American share of the population by 13 percentage points, compared to counties without statues.
 Similarly, Table B7 shows the IV result using as the outcome the decennial change in the Black population, indicating an average effect for treated counties of 143 individuals per year.
-Figures 8 and A20 show respectively the dynamic equivalent of my first-stage and reduced-form equations.
+Figures 9 and A19 show respectively the dynamic equivalent of my first-stage and reduced-form equations.
 The figures show that after 1908 access to MMC starts to significantly explain the stock of statues and that the Black share of the population starts decreasing soon after, namely during the 1910s.